-- North The Northern Powerhouse of Live Music Now will incorporate the two northern branches and widen our reach into new areas of opportunity including Newcastle and the Northumberland coastal region and Greater Manchester.
-With close links across the North West and many shared challenges, Northern Ireland's work will influence and feed in to the North of England's agenda. - West The Western Arm of Live Music Now will incorporate the South West branch and open our work to include the Midlands and Western counties of England.
+- North The Northern Powerhouse of Live Music Now will bring the North West and North East branches closer together, collaborating on major projects and sharing resource.
+We will continue to wider our reach into new areas of opportunity including Newcastle and the Northumberland coastal region and Greater Manchester. - West The Western Arm of Live Music Now will incorporate the South West branch and open our work to include the Midlands and Western counties of England.
 With blurred lines across border counties, Wales will influence and feed in to the West of England's agenda. - East The Eastern Front of Live Music Now will incorporate the South East branch and open our work to include the eastern English counties that have previously seen very little delivery, including Norfolk, Suffolk, Essex, Kent and the Home Counties.
 London will sit within this region, but a wider focus will see the reach extend far beyond the capital.

+Staff Team

-Staff Team - It is essential we invest in our staff team.
-They have been delivering at reduced capacity throughout the COVID-19 pandemic, working far beyond the call of duty.
+It is essential we invest in our staff team.
+They have been responding to an increased demand since the start of the COVID-19 pandemic, working far beyond the call of duty.
 It is only through their commitment, passion, skill, and enthusiasm that we are able to serve our communities, and it is crucial that we increase capacity in our project management and delivery staff, underpinned with essential support in administration, marketing & communications and development.
 We place great value on our internal culture and believe that investing in the wellbeing, training and career progression of our staff team makes Live Music Now a happier, healthier place to work.